-A frontline core partner staff cross training was held in May 2016 and February 2020 to provide core program orientation.
+A frontline core partner staff cross training is continually held to provide core program orientation.
 This training included Vocational Rehabilitation staff and services, Adult Education services, Workforce Services staff and services and Wagner-Peyser staff and services.
 This is the first step the core partners identified as an immediate need and will continue to develop service coordination throughout the year.